jarun/nnn/README.md

 `nnn` is probably the [fastest and most lightweight](#comparison) file manager you have ever used.
 It integrates seamlessly with your DE and favourite GUI utilities, has a unique [navigate-as-you-type](#navigate-as-you-type-mode) mode with auto-select, disk usage analyzer mode, bookmarks, contexts, application launcher, familiar navigation shortcuts, subshell spawning and much more.

-[Integrate utilities](https://github.com/jarun/nnn#sample-scripts) like sxiv or fzy easily, transfer selected files using lftp or use it as a [(neo)vim plugin](https://github.com/jarun/nnn#neovim-plugin); `nnn` supports as many scripts as you need!
+Integrate utilities like sxiv (image preview) or fzy (fuzzy subtree search) easily, transfer selected files using lftp or use it as a (neo)vim plugin; `nnn` supports as many scripts as you need!
+Refer to the [How to](https://github.com/jarun/nnn/wiki/How-to) section on wiki for more details.

 It runs on Linux, macOS, Raspberry Pi, BSD, Cygwin, Linux subsystem for Windows and Termux.

 [Quickstart](#quickstart) and see how `nnn` simplifies those long desktop sessions.

-We need contributors.
-Please visit the [ToDo list](https://github.com/jarun/nnn/issues/137).

 *Love smart and efficient utilities?
 Explore [my repositories](https://github.com/jarun?tab=repositories).
 Buy me a cup of coffee if they help you.*